hamelsmu/python-notes/blog/content/post/py.md

 ## Terminology

-The following is terminology that often confused when I hear people talk about concurrency in python that we didn't touch on in this blog post.
+The following is terminology associated with Python concurrency that is often confused that we didn't touch on in this blog post:

 - **Concurrency**: this means creating programs do more than one thing at a time.
 It does not mean parallelization.
-If two parts of a program take turns executing until they are both complete this is concurrency even if they don't run any faster then if run separately.
+If two parts of a program take turns executing until they are both complete this is concurrency even if they don't run any faster than if run separately.
 - **Multiplexing**: this means sharing resources.
 - **Mutex**: (stands for Mutual Exclusion) this is used to enforce exclusive access to a resource across threads to avoid race conditions.